July 22, 2019

 • What year was the Regional Center first approved by USCIS?

-• How many EB5 projects have the Regional Center completed?
+• How many EB5 projects has the Regional Center completed?

 • How many I-526 and I-829 approvals obtained by the investors in the Regional Center.